Are you an adviser? Go to Unbiased Pro

 Wine isn’t the same as buying stocks or shares.
 It needs to be preserved, stored and managed optimally, or your investment may start to lose money.

-Before you make any investment, you’ll need to think about how to store your wine.
+Before investing, you’ll need to think about how to store your wine.

 One option is to store your wine yourself.
-You will need a cool location, such as a basement, that is well-ventilated, and has a consistent temperature and steady humidity level.
-All your wine should also be away from light and vibration.
+You will need a cool location, such as a basement, that is well-ventilated and has a consistent temperature and steady humidity level.
+All your wine should also be stored away from light and vibration.

 In addition to the equipment necessary to store it, you may also want to consider taking out insurance to protect yourself in case of unexpected accidents.

-Alternatively, you could store your wine in a professional storage facility where experts keep your wine in optimal conditions on your behalf.
+Alternatively, you could store your wine in a professional storage facility where experts will keep it in optimal condition on your behalf.

 You should also consider how and when you will eventually sell your wine.

-Even fine wines won’t continue to appreciate in value for an indefinite period, so you will need to be aware of signs that your wine may have aged to its peak – this is a good indicator of when you should sell.
+Even fine wines won’t continue to appreciate in value for an indefinite period, so you must be aware of signs your wine may have aged to its peak – this is a good indicator of when you should sell.

 You will then need to consider who to sell to and how exactly to do it.